 If AI is not a near-term priority: Help Scout, Front, or Freshdesk Growth.
 Don’t pay for AI infrastructure you won’t use in the first 12 months.

-4. What is your existing technology stack?
+4. Your existing technology stack

 Already on HubSpot CRM: Service Hub is the obvious pick for the shared contact record.
 Already on Atlassian: Jira Service Management for the Jira Software link.
 Already on Zoho One: Zoho Desk for the CRM + Books integration.
 Salesforce shop: Zendesk’s Salesforce native integration or Salesforce Service Cloud.
 Mixed/modern stack: Zendesk or Intercom.
-The ecosystems are large enough to bridge anything else.

-5. What does year-one cost actually look like?
+5. Real year-one cost

 Verify the year-one cost by multiplying agents × per-seat price × 12, then adding: onboarding fees (HubSpot Service Hub Pro mandates $1,500; Kustomer runs $18,000-$30,000), implementation time, migration costs if moving from a current tool, and AI add-on costs if relevant.
-The biggest forecast errors are the AI per-outcome fees; teams that assume 67% Fin deflection on Day 1 but get 30% in the first quarter pay two to three times what the year-1 model predicted.

 Rolling out help desk software without losing ticket context